When to Wash Hair After Coloring to Prevent Fading

 "Lots of people believe that the color needs to set in your hair for a few days after coloring — that's actually just a myth," Sydney Palmer, a hair-color specialist at Estetica Salon & Spa in St. Paul, MN, tells POPSUGAR.
 "The hair color doesn't set in any more than it already has if you wait to wash it."

-Jade Kromer, a hair-color specialist at Juut Salon Spa in Minneapolis agrees, adding that you can wash your hair as soon as you need to (although you likely won't need to that day if you're coming fresh from the salon).
+So if you've ever wondered, "Can I wash my hair 24 hours after dyeing it?" you have your answer, once and for all.
+Jade Kromer, a hair-color specialist at Juut Salon Spa in Minneapolis adds that you can wash your hair as soon as you need to (although you likely won't need to that day if you're coming fresh from the salon).
 "Washing your hair right after you color it really isn't the problem," she says.
 "Focus more on what products you're using rather than time in between shampoos."

 Why Is My Color Fading?